 The NCAA has paved the way for student-athletes to make money.
-It’s a historic decision that no one saw some coming.
+It’s a historic decision that no one saw coming.

 So who’s getting paid?

-While we’re at it, who at Oklahoma State’s getting paid?
+To further the question, who at Oklahoma State’s getting paid?
 A lot of this will be figured out over the next few years, but the gates have been opened.

 Should student-athletes be paid?
 The NCAA began to answer that.

 The debate has raged on for a long time.
 Should student-athletes be paid or not?
 On one side, some think student-athletes have been over-worked while the NCAA builds a hefty bank account.
 And others say paying those athletes would cause corruption and potentially ruin college sports.
 It was a never-ending discussion that engulfed America in emotions.

 Then it all became moot when the NCAA made a shocking choice to allow student-athletes to benefit off their name, image and likeness.
 It shocked the country.
 The fight was over.
 The student-athletes who had been held back for so long were finally able to get the money many people thought they deserved.

 California passed the bill allowing student-athletes to profit off their name, image and lik…